laucha12/Kernel/README.md

-# Kernel
+# GHDos

-This project is a basic kernel for Intel 64 bits architecture designed as an interactive shell that allows to run commands simultaneously in split screen.
+This project is a basic kernel and OS for Intel 64 bits architecture designed as an interactive shell.

 The main goal of the project is in the design, clearly defining a kernel and user space, managing the interaction between kernel/hardware and kernel/user through interruptions, and implementing an schedluer to manage context switching and thus running commands simultaneously.

+The kernel in itself is based upon x64BareBones (can be found here https://bitbucket.org/RowDaBoat/x64barebones/wiki/Home), a basic kernel which defines the IDT table, starts the kernel in flat mode (without segmentation unit), as well as initialize basic hardware (but no more than that).

 ## Environment setup